Pay rent with credit card Canada thumbnail

 1. Chexy

-Chexy landing page
+Chexy

 Chexy is our recommended choice for rent payment with a credit card.
 The other services we recommend further down in the list aren't specifically designed for rental payments with credit cards, so you will have a much better experience with Chexy.

 With Chexy, you can pay your rent using any major Canadian card, allowing you to earn rewards and build credit on your rent payments.
-Chexy charges rent from your card 4 days before it's due and sends an INTERAC e-Transfer to your landlord on the rent due date.
+Chexy charges rent from your card 4 days before it's due and sends an INTERAC e-Transfer to your landlord on your behalf on the due date.
 The process remains the same for you, but now you can earn rewards and build credit on your rent.

 The charge for using your credit card for payment is 1.75%, which is very reasonable when compared to the other methods.
 One important feature of Chexy is Chexy's Credit Builder, where you can have your largest monthly expense (rent) contribute to building your credit for a monthly fee of $9.99.

-A great thing about Chexy is that they recently partnered with a new payment processor to categorize rental payments as recurring payments on credit cards!
+A great thing about Chexy is that they are partnered with a payment processor to categorize rental payments as recurring payments on credit cards!
 This gives you an opportunity to get more rewards than what you pay in processing fees if you use a card with a very high base cashback rate or increased rewards on recurring payments.

 How to gain hundreds of dollars per year in net cashback using Chexy